 Business analysts and data scientists work on the data warehouse and come up with reports and reusable analytics modules.
 Some of these modules are deployed with their data source as the data warehouse itself and produce actionable insights on a batch basis.

-Another set of modules are closely integrated into the transactional systems and provide results on a real-time basis.
+Another set of modules is closely integrated into the transactional systems and provides results on a real-time basis.
 Both kinds of models are typically served as web interfaces to aid in independent scaling and deployment.
-As evident from the above prose, a data science stack is a combination of all the technologies involved in operating this complex flow.
+As evident from the above prose, a data science tech stack is a combination of all the technologies involved in operating this complex flow.